University/College Police Section

 Membership

 Why join the University & College Police Section?
 Membership gives you access to the collective experience of our section, and we benefit from your insight and energy.
 We bring your talents, issues and ideas forward to the association leadership for the betterment of our profession.
 In return, you receive access to this collective knowledge generated by others like you.
 We are represented on the Executive Committee, the Legislative Committee and the Homeland Security Committee, to name a few.
 The Section hosts summits and training sessions relevant to the latest issues we are facing.
-Please join our efforts; we have much to gain and to give.

 Membership in this section is open to all active, life, and associate members in good standing who are now, or have been engaged in or responsible for, providing police services to a university/college and have the approval of their agency chief executive.